AtebMT/spike-jaeger-fluentd/README.md

  `curl -i -X POST http://localhost:24224/fmp.event -d 'json={"name": "mike", "colour": "purple", "timestamp": "2018-02-02T15:55:07", "id": "parent", "parent_id": null, "action": "finish"}'`

 Navigate to Jaeger on http://localhost:16686/search and search for traces.
 Hopefully you should find a trace that has 2 spans, each of which have log entries.

+## Some issues

+* fluentd appears to silently do nothing if the JSON passed to it is invalid.

+* Ruby Jaeger client does not support baggage items